aaronfowler/mojo-redirect/README.md

 # Redirect

-Version: 1.0
+Version: 1.1.0

 Author: [Aaron Fowler](http://twitter.com/adfowler)

 Redirects from a MojoMotor page to an external site/page.
+Allows you to have external links in your site's dynamic page lists.

 ##Installation